LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 ### Learn to stop worrying

-By chance when looking into how other tools automated this part, I came accros [mozilla/readability](https://github.com/mozilla/readability).
+By chance when looking into how other tools automated this part, I came across [mozilla/readability](https://github.com/mozilla/readability).
 This is the standalone library powering FireFox "Reader View", which simplifies page content and presents it very much like an e-book reader would.

 TODO Some images here???